Cook said he wanted to paint "a pictorial study of a civilization unaffected by the machine age."

 Fine Art prices have risen steadily.
 Please contact the Gallery for the latest prices and current inventory.

-Parsons does not offer Howard Norton Cook prints, because no print can compare to the real paintings.
+Parsons does not offer Howard Norton Cook reproductions, because no reproduction can compare to the real paintings.

 Parsons invites you to visit the Galleries to experience the unmatched beauty of the real art.